-- 8) Briefly summarize policies and procedures relating to production and assessment of the final research project or paper. (self-study document) - Provide links to handbooks or webpages that contain the full list of policies and procedures governing production and assessment of the final research project or paper for each degree program. (electronic resource file) - 10) Include completed, graded samples of deliverables associated with the advanced research project.
-The school or program must provide at least 10% of the number produced in the last three years or five examples, whichever is greater. (electronic resource file) - 11) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 6) Include the most recent syllabus for any course listed in the documentation requests above, or written guidelines for any required elements that do not have a syllabus.
+If the syllabus does not contain a specific, detailed set of instructions for the assessment activity in Templates D17-1 or D17-2, provide additional documentation of the assessment, e.g., sample quiz question, full instructions for project, prompt for written discussion post, etc. (electronic resource file) - 7) Briefly summarize policies and procedures relating to production and assessment of the final research project or paper. (self-study document) - 8) Provide links to handbooks or webpages that contain the full list of policies and procedures governing production and assessment of the final research project or paper for each degree program. (electronic resource file) - 9) Include completed, graded samples of deliverables associated with the advanced research project.
+The school or program must provide at least 10% of the number produced in the last three years or five examples, whichever is greater. (electronic resource file) - 10) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)